-As a result of Mr Jackson's retirement, the Board appointed Mr Kennett as Acting Chairman for meetings of the committee held between Mr Jackson's retirement and Ms Williams' appointment as Chairman.
+The Board appointed Mr Kennett as Acting Chairman for meetings of the committee held between 1 July 2011 and Ms Willams' appointment as Chariman on 12 August 2011.

 Attendance at meetings, and qualifications and experience of the members of the committee are contained in EQT's Annual Report.